 The Role of a Real Estate Salesperson

 Aside from the daily activities of assisting clients with their buy and sell transactions, there are other responsibilities that are expected of a real estate agent to fulfill.
 Due to the fact that Real estate sales is a regulated profession, the salesperson needs to put a large effort in maintaining a good reputation so that the clients can place their trust on the agent.
 All agents should also act in the client’s best interest, placing their interest above his/her own.
 Finally, it is crucial for the salesperson to show honesty and integrity.
-These are just a few of the duties that are owed by the salesperson to their clients – more of this should be covered on your real estate licensing courses.
+These are just a few of the duties that are owed by the salesperson to their clients – more of this should be covered in your real estate licensing courses.

 Essential Skills Required for Success

 The question now becomes, are you only going to make three deals per year and spend the rest of your time on vacation?
 Since the reward is high and there is no limit as to how much you can possibly make, a logical person would do the best they can to make as many deals as possible.
 Of course, this is merely an example based on simple assumptions to help you grasp the main idea.
 Keep in mind there are also insurance fees.

 The Pros and Cons

 Being a real estate salesperson is very much like running your own business.
 It is not your typical 9-5 job and there is no limit as to how much you can make.
 The harder and smarter you work, the bigger your income potential.
 You get to meet and interact with many different new people and no one day will be the same, especially when it comes to real estate transactions.
 Since it is a highly entrepreneurial professional, there are tax benefits for real estate agent as well.

-With real estate, even when you have closed a deal, sometimes you are not immediately paid and you will need to find other ways to make ends meet.
+In real estate, even when you have closed a deal, sometimes you are not immediately paid and you will need to find other ways to make ends meet.
 These are just some of the factors you may need to consider as high reward often comes with large drawbacks.

 Ready to pursue a career in real estate sales?
 Click here to visit the licensing page for more details! or click on the table below.